 Failing is a good thing.
 It's just like making mistakes in Japanese.
 But nothing good comes from choosing to fail.
 It just fuels the Evil Gremlin, making it even more powerful for the next time I doubt my ability to accomplish something I truly care about.

 I hope that this article can help some of you to stay motivated when you lose confidence, especially if/when you doubt your ability to master Japanese.
-At such times, please don’t hesitate to email me.
+At such times, I recommend chatting with other learners in our community.

 You got this, yo.
 No problem.